frameworkjet/FrameworkJet/README.md

 - PDO PHP Extension

 # Installation
 To install the framework, follow the steps below.
+During the installation we will use commands used in Unix based system, but for the sake of the detailed explanation, we have given a few example for Windows based systems.

 ## Checkout
 The first step is to checkout the project on your machine.
 In our case this most probably means to use the following command *(you will need Git)*: